 If you own a Fitbit Versa 2 (or Inspire HR, Charge 3, Charge 4, Ionic, Versa, or Versa Lite), you can enroll in Fitbit's new heart study, and the company will notify you if your device detects an irregular heart rhythm that indicates AFib.
 Fitbit will also connect you with a doctor for a free consultation.
 The Fitbit Heart Study, open to U.S. residents 22 years or older, is being conducted to determine how accurate its devices are in detecting atrial fibrillation, as the first step to receiving FDA approval.
 Here's how to sign up for the Fitbit Heart Study.

 Fitbit Versa 2 price and release date

-The Fitbit Versa 2 costs $199 (£199) and is on sale now.
+The Fitbit Versa 2 costs $199 (£199).
 It's the same price as the original Versa.
 The Versa 2 comes in three colors: Black, Rose Gold and Gray.
 Two special editions, both with a copper rose case, cost $229, but come with a 90-day trial of Fitbit Premium.

 A simpler, refined design

 Apple and Fitbit must be on to something, because consumers don't seem to mind the "squircle" design of those companies' smartwatches.
 The Versa 2 has the same rounded square look of its predecessor, with a few refinements.
 The bezel is smaller — Fitbit removed its name from the bottom bezel, so you see a bit more.
 It's about the same size (1.6 inches square), which means it should fit well on most wrists.

 Where the original Versa had three buttons — two on the left, and one on the right — the Versa 2 has just one button on its left side.
 It serves as both a Select and Back button; all other navigation is done via the Versa 2's touch screen.